Bali Surf Resorts & Camps: A Surfers Paradise

 Umadewi Surf & Suites

 The rooms at this resort have recently been renovated and are clean, spacious, and bright with stylish and modern bathrooms and wonderful views of the pool or the ocean.
-When you are not hitting up the waves there is a bar and restaurant on-site.
+When you are not hitting up the amazing waves there is a bar and restaurant on-site.
 The beautiful gardens surrounding the pool are the perfect place to relax.
 Wandering around the local area you will get a true experience of the Balinese lifestyle.

 Surf fact: Medewi Beach is a popular beach with surfers known for its year-round left-handed breaks.